ydigitalmedia/conversion/README.md

 #### Track events
-This function will notify YDigital Media about an event.
+This function will notify YDigital Media about a particular event.
 Use this method if you need to track events that the user performed in your LP.
 ```
 YD.trackEvent(eventName, action = 'click', useDOM = false)
 ```